Pygolang - Go-like features for Python

 - chan and select provide channels with Go semantic.

-- method allows to define methods separate from class.
+- func allows to define methods separate from class.

 - defer allows to schedule a cleanup from the main control flow.